 Juliana also highlighted the need for more support from authorities.
 Although the group has already made a meaningful impact, she believes that with additional volunteers and institutional support, it could assist many more people.

 Andrezza* is from Belo Horizonte, Brazil, and has been living in Dublin for the past ten years.
-She came to Ireland to learn English and is the mother of three children: twins John and Marie, and her older son, Chris.
+She came to Ireland to learn English and is the mother of three children: twins John* and Marie*, and her older son, Chris*.
+Photo: Natalia Campos Names have been changed to protect identity and ensure the safety of the individual and her family.

 Andrezza